Here you will find useful English vocabulary for cycling and English idioms related to bicycles.

 Some Expressions connected with a bike:

-A tandem is a bike especially made for two people.
+A tandem is a bike specially made for two people.

 There are two saddles and 2 sets of handlebars and both people can pedal.